openbraininstitute/morph-spines/examples/data/README.md

 ## `/edges` group

-The `/edges` group contains one Pandas DataFrame for each neuron present in the file.
-Each DataFrame is represented by a dataset inside the neuron's ID subgroup, and it describes different properties related to the neuron's spines.
+The `/edges` group contains one spine table for each neuron present in the file.
+Each spine table is stored inside the neuron's ID subgroup, and it describes different properties related to the neuron's spines.

 For example, for a neuron ID `"01234"`, the corresponding DataFrame will be stored under `/edges/01234`.

-The DataFrame can be read and written through Panda's `pandas.DataFrame.read_hdf()` and `pandas.DataFrame.to_hdf()` respectively.
+The spine table can be currently stored in 3 different formats (explained below):
+- [Deprecated] Pandas DataFrame
+- H5 group of datasets
+- H5 dataset containing a compound type array

+In any case, `morph-spines` recognizes the format in which the spine table is stored and loads it into a Pandas DataFrame at runtime.

-### Spines' DataFrame
+### Spines table

-The spines DataFrame contains information about the neuron spines.
+The spines table contains information about the neuron spines.
 Each row represents a different spine and each column describes a property.
 Therefore, the number of rows of the DataFrame equals the number of spines belonging to the neuron.